stjude/cis-x/src/core/README.md

 ### References

-See cis-X-seed for a list of required reference files.
+External references are expected to be in `$CIS_X_HOME/refs/external`.
+These are not distributed with cis-X, but the `cis-X seed` command can download and generate them.
+See cis-X-seed for more details and a list of required reference files.

 ## Usage